Limits and Security of Free-Space Quantum Communications: Bounds for free-space quantum communications

 For negligible noise $\bar{n}$, the bounds in Eqs.~(\ref{UBTTTT}) and~(\ref{LBTTTT}) collapse to the bound in Eq.~(\ref{PLOBdelta}).
 By contrast, for strong noise $\bar{n}=\eta$, the thermal correction in Eq.~(\ref{ThermalCORRECTION}) becomes predominant and we get $K\leq0$\ from Eq.~(\ref{UBTTTT}).
 The threshold condition $\bar{n}=\eta$ implies the existence of a maximum security distance $z_{\text{max}}$ for free-space QKD in the presence of thermal noise.
-A simple bound on this maximum distance is achieved by imposing $\bar{n}=\eta_{\text{d}}$, leading to $2f_{0R}(z_{\max })\geq-\ln(1-\bar{n})$ for a collimated beam.\
+A simple bound on this maximum distance is achieved imposing $\bar{n}=\eta_{\text{d}}$.
+In fact, for a collimated beam, this leads to

-Numerical behaviour of the bounds are shown in Fig.~\ref{FSpics} in a typical scenario of weak turbulence.
-Besides the performance versus distance [Fig.~\ref{FSpics}(a)], we can also appreciate a peculiar feature in day-light conditions, where the receiver's aperture $a_{R}$ takes an optimal intermediate value [Fig.~\ref{FSpics}(b)].
-This is determined by a trade-off between Eq.~(\ref{etaSTmain}), where $a_{R}$ increases the transmissivity, and Eq.~(\ref{downT}), where $a_{R}$ increases thermal noise.

-\textit{Composable secret-key rates.}--~~The lower bound in Eq.~(\ref{LBTTTT}) represents an achievable rate for entanglement (and key) distribution over the free-space channel via ideal asymptotic protocols, i.e., involving the transmission of an infinite number of modes.
-In practice however, a communication channel can only be used a finite number of times and corresponding key rates need therefore to be determined.
-For this reason, here we discuss a simple threshold protocol based on coherent states for which we derive a composable finite-size key rate.
-One key strategy of this protocol is the monitoring of the instantaneous transmissivity $\tau$ by means of highly-energetic pilot signals that are densely and randomly interleaved with the quantum communication signals.
-These pilots allow the parties to get a perfect estimate of $\tau$ and a good estimate of the thermal noise $\bar{n}$.

-Consider a protocol where Alice prepares $n$ coherent states,\ Gaussian-modulated with variance $\mu$, and Bob performs heterodyne detection on each channel outputs~\cite{Noswitch}.
-Besides these $n$ quantum signals, assume that extra $m$ signals are prepared and sent as pilots, so that we have a total of $N=n+m$ transmitted modes.
-Thanks to the dense and random pilots, Alice and Bob can associate an exact value of $\tau$ to each quantum signal during data processing.
-They may classify these signals into different transmissivity slots or, more easily, they can accept only those for which $\tau$ exceeds a threshold value $\eta_{\text{th}}$.
-This second strategy has success probability $p_{\text{th}}=\int_{\tau>\eta_{\text{th}} }d\tau P_{0}(\tau)$.
-From the pilots, the parties also estimate a worst-case value for the thermal noise $\bar{n}^{\prime}$ which bounds the actual value $\bar{n}$ up to an error probability $\varepsilon_{\text{pe}}$.